async-aws/aws/docs/authentication/credentials-file.md

 source_profile = user1
 ```

-AWS also store Credentials in the `config` file that should like.
+AWS also stores credentials in the `config` file, which should look like this.

 ```ini
 ; ~/.aws/config: